nthai-resola/agent-development-kit-crash-course/smart-research-assistant/memory-bank/progress.md

 - Improved the search prompt to provide more detailed instructions for the LLM, resulting in better structured data extraction.
 - Introduced configurable processing modes to allow for more flexible and efficient query handling, defaulting to a search-only mode for faster response times on simple queries.
 - Enhanced the search agent's error handling and result processing to ensure more consistent and reliable information retrieval.
 - Added terminal agent logging to provide users with visibility into the research process and better understand how different agents contribute to the final result.
+- Corrected the implementation of the specialized agents to ensure they are fully functional and correctly interact with the `pydantic-ai` library.